jimburton/scrabble/chapters/Chapter4.md

   else colFreedom b p l
 ```

-Now we need to map the `freedom` function over every position in a new `WordPut`.
+Now we can map the `freedom` function over every position in a new `WordPut`.

 ```haskell
 -- | The value of a Freedom